MasonEgger/website/my_site/content/about/_index.md

 Mason is currently a Developer Advocate at DigitalOcean who specializes in cloud infrastructure, distributed systems, and Python.
 Prior to his work at DigitalOcean he was an SRE helping build and maintain a highly available hybrid multicloud PaaS.
-He is an avid  programmer, musician, educator, and writer/blogger at [masonegger.com](https://www.masonegger.com).
+He is an avid  programmer, musician, speaker, educator, and writer/blogger at [masonegger.com](https://www.masonegger.com).
+He works on numerous open source projects, but tends to gravitate towards educational technology and Open Educational Resources projects.
 In his spare time he enjoys reading, camping, kayaking, and exploring new places.

 # Longer, More Robust Biography